-Prescription Drug Abuse and Treatment
+Prescription Drug Addiction and Treatment

 Prescription medication abuse is sweeping our nation, leaving destruction, death and suffering in its wake.
 Between 2001 and 2011, the number of prescription drug overdose deaths in the United States tripled.
 Rates of prescription medication abuse are still rising so dramatically that the Centers for Disease Control and Prevention is now classifying it as an official epidemic.
 In 2010 alone, an estimated 8.76 million Americans abused pharmaceutical medications.